gakonst/channel-notes/perun/perun.md

 # Perun: virtual payment and state channel networks

-Virtual payment hubs - multihop - used by SpankChain & Connext (connext was going to use HTLCs but opted for Perun's constructioun).
+Virtual payment hubs - multihop - used by SpankChain & Connext (connext was going to use HTLCs but opted for Perun's construction).

 > Hashlocks are a pay-per-message pricing model.
 Every message needs to be routed through the network, and each node it passes through will require a fee for that.
 In a telecoms analogy, hashlocks are like text messages, where you pay per text.